StevenBorg/ahds_dicom_service_demos/demos/rsna-shared-orthanc/readme.md

 - Log into the Jump-VM virtual machine
   - In the resulting dialog, dismiss any warnings and click *Connect*
   - When prompted to log in, click *more choices* the *Choose a different account* to type your own credentials.
-  - In the email section, enter `.\student` and then enter the password you created above (when you ran the Bicep file).
+  - In the email section, enter `student` and then enter the password you created above (when you ran the Bicep file).
   - If prompted with a warning, click "Yes" to connect.
 - Configure Jump-VM
   - Click *Accept* for default privacy settings.